meg-simula/meg-simula.github.io/index.md

 <h3>Current research projects </h3>

+[K. G. Jebsen Center for Brain Fluid Research](https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/), funded by the K. G. Jebsen Foundation, 2024--2029 (Deputy Director and Principal investigator)

 [FEniCS in the Wild: Next-generation simulation and learning in imaging-based biomedicine](https://www.simula.no/about/news/funding-awarded-next-generation-simulation-learning-imaging-based-biomedicine), funded by the Wellcome Trust, 2024--2026 (Project leader)

-[K. G. Jebsen Center for Brain Fluid Research](https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/), funded by the K. G. Jebsen Foundation, 2024--2029 (Deputy Director and Principal investigator)

 [Exciting times: extreme modelling of excitable tissue (EMIx)](https://www.simula.no/research/projects/exciting-times-extreme-modelling-excitable-tissue-emix) , a Research Council of Norway (RCN) FRIPRO Researcher project for scientific renewal, 2021-2025 (Project leader)

 [AUTORHYTHM – the role of autophagy in healthy aging](https://www.uio.no/english/research/strategic-research-areas/life-science/research/convergence-environments/autorhythm/), a life science convergence environment, 2022-2026 (Principal investigator)

-<h3>Research presentations (selection) </h3>

-Perivascular pathways and the dimension-2 gap ([Zenodo](https://zenodo.org/doi/10.5281/zenodo.12192254)), 2024

-Brains in motion: computational modelling of the brain's waterscape ([Zenodo](https://doi.org/10.5281/zenodo.10687990)), 2024

-Such stuff as dreams are made on: a computational tale of optimal transport and brain clearance ([Zenodo](https://doi.org/10.5281/zenodo.7838956), [YouTube](https://youtu.be/bX0Jm8BgF7o?si=uG1M8Yz8qWUNw0vC)), 2022

-Mathematical modelling of human brain transport: from medical images to biophysical simulation ([Zenodo](https://doi.org/10.5281/zenodo.6401763), [YouTube](https://youtu.be/HSuVn8KJL-w?si=jxmdJGlpKN9JwN-1)), 2022

-Understanding the mechanisms of the brain's waterscape ([YouTube](https://youtu.be/Uis7-h3iWug?si=3HQ1_okdAve6NZzF)), 2021

-The brain's numerical waterscape ([Zenodo](https://doi.org/10.5281/zenodo.10688045), [YouTube](https://youtu.be/PcCuZiAJlEc?si=ra4Ley3k3btaMNnx)), 2021

-TEDxOslo: Mathematics that cures us ([YouTube](https://youtu.be/FW1Z7cSUjmI?si=25TIWt5Lp980GfNl)), 2016

 <h3 id="future">Upcoming events in 2025</h3>

 <p>2025-05-26: Paola Antonietti, Ivan Fumagalli, Miroslav Kuchta and I are organizing a minisymposium on <a href="https://coupled2025.cimne.com/event/area/6db76a95-7f16-11ef-a6b7-000c29ddfc0c">Computational brain multiphysics</a> at <a href="https://coupled2025.cimne.com/">Coupled Problems 2025</a>. </p>

-<p>2025-06-24: I will give a keynote lecture at the <a href="https://numericalanalysisconference.org.uk/conferences/2025">30th Biennial Numerical Analysis Conference</a>, University of Strathclyde (Jun 24-27 2025).</p>
+<p>2025-06-24: I will give a plenary lecture at the <a href="https://numericalanalysisconference.org.uk/conferences/2025">30th Biennial Numerical Analysis Conference</a>, University of Strathclyde (Jun 24-27 2025).</p>

 <p>2025-08-20: I will give a keynote talk at the opening conference of the <a href="https://cas-nor.no/news/announcing-cas-projects-20252026">Mathematical challenges in brain mechanics</a> year-of-study at the Center of Advanced Study at the Norwegian Academy of Science and Letters (Aug 20-22 2025) </p>